Pensons Arm

 Pensons Arm (also known as Pinsent's Arm) is a local service district and designated place in the Canadian province of Newfoundland and Labrador.
-Pensons Arm, is a coastal village in Labrador, 20 km southeast of Charlottetown.
-It has a population of 43 in the 2021 census.
+A coastal village located 20 km southeast of Charlottetown, it has a population of 43 according to the 2021 census.

 Geography

 Pensons Arm is in Labrador within Subdivision B of Division No. 10.
 Topographically it is surrounded by St. Michaels Bay, an inlet of the Labrador Sea to the north and Scrammy Bay to the east.

 Demographics

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, Pensons Arm recorded a population of 61 living in 20 of its 21 total private dwellings, a change of from its 2011 population of 53.
 With a land area of 3.23 km2, it had a population density of in 2016.

 Government

 Pensons Arm is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.
 The chair of the LSD committee is Harrison Campbell.